-- Passphrase must contain a minimum of eight characters and a maximum of 1024 characters. - The existing passphrase and the new passphrase must be different. - You must be an authorized user with administrator or root privileges or you must be an Enhanced Auditing user to run the nbseccmd -drpkgpassphrase command. - Only the characters that are listed are supported for the passphrase: - White spaces - Uppercase and lowercase characters (A to Z, a to z) - Numbers (0 to 9) - The special characters shown: ~! @ # \$ % ^ & () + = ' { } [] | : ; ' ",./?<>
+- If you have not set the passphrase constraints using the -setpassphraseconstraints option, the passphrase must contain a minimum of eight characters and a maximum of 1024 characters.
+If the passphrase constraints are set, ensure that all those constraints are met. - The existing passphrase and the new passphrase must be different. - You must be an authorized user with administrator or root privileges or you must be an Enhanced Auditing user to run the nbseccmd -drpkgpassphrase command. - Only the characters that are listed are supported for the passphrase:

+- White spaces - Uppercase and lowercase characters (A to Z, a to z) - Numbers (0 to 9) - The special characters shown: $\sim ! @ # $ % ^ & () + = '{}[]|:;'$ "../?<>